Loco Motive (video game): Plot

-Diana explains in her story that she boarded the train find evidence of financial crimes in Unterwald's paperwork.
-After Arthur and Herman were captured, she attempted to check over Unterwald's paperwork that had been found in a secret safe, only to witness Jian destroy the new will to the benefit of Arista, her sons, and Bergmann; Hirsch, however, disapproved of it due to Jian's earlier efforts to sway the Order to force Unterwald to sell to him.
+Diana's story reveals that she boarded the train whilst it was on the move, where she proceeded to undertake her mission with little success.
+After Arthur and Herman were captured following the murder, Diana witnessed Jian destroy the new will to continue his plans, whilst benefitting Arista who sought to sell off the company.
+Hirsch, however, disapproved of this and left with a record; he later learnt there was a copy of the new will at Unterwald's mansion.
 Caught spying on him, Jian had Diana imprisoned with the other two.
-Managing to free herself and Arthur, the pair sought to stop the train, incapacitating Jian in the process.
-After their efforts accidentally caused the train to derail, Arista accused all three as Unterwald's murderers when the police arrived.
+Managing to free herself and Arthur, the pair knocked Jian off the train, whereupon they derailed the Express when trying to stop it.
+When the police arrived, Arista accused Arthur, Herman and Diana of being Unterwald's murderers.

 Following their interrogation, all three escape police custody and head to Unterwald's estate to find evidence to clear their names.
 The trio arrive in time to witness Arista knock out Hirsch and have him imprisoned, after he learned Unterwald was killed with a poisoned dart.
-Uncovering evidence proving Arista was the killer, the group use truth serum discreetly on her during a new will-reading, in which Hirsch's arrival causes her to blurt out her involvement in Unterwald's death.
+Uncovering evidence proving Arista was the killer, the group use Diana's truth serum discreetly on her during a new will-reading, in which Hirsch's arrival causes her to blurt out her involvement in Unterwald's death.
 Aided by Dirk's arrival, Herman ensures Arista and her sons are arrested, before agreeing to join his rival in a new partnership.
 Meanwhile, Arthur has Hirsch and the Order look after the company, after agreeing to join Diana and her superior at the Inland Revenue with a new job.